For urgent consular assistance call

-Do not travel to Libya due to ongoing fighting, unstable security, and the high threat of terrorist attack and kidnapping.
+Do not travel to Libya due to the dangerous security situation and the high threat of terrorism and kidnapping.

 Emergency services exist, but you shouldn't expect them to help you.